Awais-Habib/saucedemo-examples/README.md

 ### Tools Used

-#### Note:I have not used cucumber to define the test structure since the tests are readable
+#### Note: I have not used cucumber to define the test structure since the tests are readable

 - Webdriverio
 - Chai